Glossary hero image

 What Are Functional Foods?

 Functional foods are defined as foods that offer additional health benefits beyond their nutritional value.
-These benefits may arise from added ingredients (like omega-3 fatty acids in eggs) or naturally occurring compounds (like probiotics in yoghurt).
+These benefits may arise from added ingredients (like omega-3 fatty acids in eggs) or naturally occurring compounds (like probiotics in yogurt).

 Examples of Functional Foods: